UPDATED: MAY 01, 2023 | 3 MIN READ

-At $1,031 per year, the average home insurance policy in California costs about 35% less than the national average.
-To help you find great home insurance, we’ve compiled the best California homeowner’s insurance companies along with loads of helpful info to help you make an informed buying decision.
+At $1,031 per year, California’s average home insurance policy costs about 35% less than the national average.
+To help you find great home insurance, we’ve compiled the best California homeowner’s insurance companies and loads of helpful info to help you make an informed buying decision.

 Best California Home Insurance Companies

 Wondering how various California home insurance companies compare?
-Whether you’re concerned most about costs, customer service, or coverage options, we’ve chosen the best homeowners insurance options for you.
+Whether you’re concerned about costs, customer service, or coverage options, we’ve chosen the best homeowners insurance options.

 Overall Best Home Insurance In California